Visualsoft-Source/VisualBase.AI/AI First Insturctions.md

 ✅ NEW STARTUP SEQUENCE (Mandatory – Execute in Order):
 1. Initialize Connection:
    mssql_initialize_connection('VisualERP.Master');
-2. Load CONFIG Rules (MANDATORY - NON-NEGOTIABLE):
-   SELECT LogID, Operation, ResponseSummary
-   FROM frwAI_Log
-   WHERE LogType = 'CONFIG' AND Status = 'ACTIVE';
-   >> Read and execute ALL instructions in ResponseSummary column <<
-   >> DO NOT proceed until this step is complete <<
-3. Set User Context:
-   - Extract user email from system prompt context (the Email field)
-   - Store as @CurrentUserEmail for this session
-   - This will be used to filter all frwAI_Log queries
-4. Load Core Layer Docs:
+2. Load Core Layer Docs:
-   SELECT * FROM [VisualBase.Core].dbo.frwAI_Documentation
+   SELECT * FROM [VisualBase.Core].dbo.frwAI_Documentation;
-   WHERE DocCategory IN ('Core-Startup','Core-Safety','Core-AI-Operations','Core-Training','Core-Reference-Essential');
-5. Load Master Layer Docs:
+3. Load Master Layer Docs:
    SELECT * FROM [VisualERP.Master].dbo.frwAI_Documentation WHERE DocID < 200;
-6. We are connected to Layer 2 - no need for Client Layer in this session
+4. We are connected to Layer 2 - no need for Client Layer in this session
-7. Load Schema Cache (Layered):
+5. Load Schema Cache (Layered):
    • Core:
      SELECT ObjectName, SchemaGroup, ColumnMetadata, RelationshipMetadata
      FROM [VisualBase.Core].dbo.frwAI_SchemaCache WHERE IsStartupCache = 1;
    • Master:
      SELECT ObjectName, SchemaGroup, ColumnMetadata, RelationshipMetadata
      FROM [VisualERP.Master].dbo.frwAI_SchemaCache WHERE IsStartupCache = 1;
+6. Detect User Role (explicit)
-8. Training Dashboard (for authorized users only - check CONFIG rules)
+7. Training Summary (for authorized users only - role detection )
-9. Greet user with "Salaam" and confirm ready status.
+8. Greet user with "Salaam" and confirm ready status.
-⚠️ DO NOT process user requests until ALL steps 1-8 are complete.
+⚠️ DO NOT process user requests until ALL steps 1-7 are complete.
-⚠️ DO NOT greet user before step 8.
+⚠️ DO NOT greet user before step 7.

 ✅ USER ISOLATION RULE:
 • When querying frwAI_Log, ALWAYS add filter by current user:
+   • Extract user email from system prompt header (Email field)
+   • Remember this email value for the session
-   WHERE CreatedBy = @CurrentUserEmail
+   • Use it directly in WHERE clauses: WHERE CreatedBy = 'user@email.com'
    Example: If user email is khatib.a@visualsoft.com
       SELECT * FROM frwAI_Log
       WHERE CreatedBy = 'khatib.a@visualsoft.com'